This garlic parmesan and bacon chicken thigh recipe is packed with flavor, and of course, some white wine.

 Add wine to skillet and deglaze the bottom of the pan with a wooden scraper.
 Cook off the alcohol, about 3 minutes.
 Add butter and allow to melt.
 Once the butter has melted, whisk in red pepper flakes and half of the parsley.

-Place chicken back into the pan and top with parmesan cheese and let cook for 5 minutes.
-This will bring your chicken to a safe 165°F for eating.
-Remove from heat.
+Place chicken back into the pan and top with parmesan cheese and let cook for five minutes.
+This will bring your chicken to about 180°F. Remove from heat.

 Spoon sauce over each chicken thigh, top with crumbled bacon, and garnish with remaining chopped parsley.